-Malta is the only European Union member state to have established a legal framework to regulate Incorporated Cell Companies to attract insurance business to domicile in the jurisdiction.
+Malta is the only European Union member state to have established a legal framework that regulates Incorporated Cell Companies and attracts insurance business to domicile in the jurisdiction.

 A cell company can create one or more cells with its own distinct assets and liabilities that are separate from the assets and liabilities of other cells and the parent cell company itself.

 ICC Companies in Malta – The Insurance Sector

 Although legislation allowing cell companies to carry out insurance sector business has been in force in Malta since 2004 in the form of Protected Cell Company (PCC) regulations, the ICC Regulations of 2010 employ a totally different approach to the cell company concept.

 In Malta, the ICC was introduced as a corporate vehicle for the insurance sector through the introduction of the Companies Act (Incorporated Cell Companies Carrying on Business of Insurance) Regulations, Legal Notice 558 of 2010.

 Both PCCs and ICCs can totally segregate assets and liabilities, but incorporated cells and protected cells each have a different status at law.